 The program will teach you how to:

-Properly apply for sponsored posts so you get selected for more opportunities: I will show you step by step how to apply so that brands choose you more often!
+- Properly apply for sponsored posts so you get selected for more opportunities: I will show you how to use them so that brands choose you more often!

-Get brands to reach out to you: I’ll show you what you need to set up on your blog so that brands reach out to you, as well as where to go to put yourself on their radar.
+- Get brands to reach out to you: I’ll show you what you need to set up on your blog so that brands reach out to you and where to go to put yourself on their radar.

-Build long-term relationships with brands: This way, you can get recurring business with brands instead of having to pitch new ones all the time.
+- Build long-term relationships with brands: This way, you can get recurring business with brands instead of pitching new ones all the time.

-Write content that appeals to your audience and the brand: Because great content does not need to be either-or!
+- Write content that appeals to your audience and the brand: Great content does not need to be either-or!

 There you have it!
 Are you ready to start making money with your blog?